proxy4slender/proxy4slender/README.md

 eng + my native  and sum failed duolingo classes

-mainly titled as bonnie  astrix ‎ prxy and ocyls‎
+mainly known as astrix  prxy and ocyls‎

-currently 5teen +  no pronoun preferred thank u
+5teen + no pronoun preferred use names

 </details>